hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.86/staking/how-to-stake.md

 title: Staking on HOPR smart contract
 ---

 HOPR staking scheme goal is to reward HOPR token holders while providing a way to develop and test cover traffic with the help of the community.
 This staking scheme takes standard yield farming and gives a gamified twist thanks to collectible NFTs which can boost your APR.
-First Staking Season launched on July 27th 2021, at the moment we are running Staking Season 3, which started on April 26th and will run until June 26th, a period of 90 days.
+The first staking season launched on July 27th, currently we're running staking season 3, which started on April 26th 2022 and will run for a period of 90 days.

 Locking HOPR tokens in this smart contract isn’t just a way to farm tokens: it’s your gateway to participating in HOPR community testing, earning even higher rewards while helping to improve online privacy.